DitJee/FPSMechanics/README.md

   float DashDistance;
 ```

+ The Functions of this mechanic can be summarized in the table below.

 | Function Name        | Input           | Output  | Description |
 | ------------- |:-------------:|:-------------: |:----- |
 | `FVector` GetDashDirection()      | - | `FVector` DashDirection |Get the dash direction based on player input |